ValveSoftware/Fossilize/README.md

 otherwise, you can set `FOSSILIZE_RAPIDJSON_INCLUDE_PATH` if building this library as part of your project.
 It is also possible to use `FOSSILIZE_VULKAN_INCLUDE_PATH` to override Vulkan header include paths.

+Normally, the CLI tools will be built.
+These require SPIRV-Tools and SPIRV-Cross submodules to be initialized, however, if you're only building Fossilize as a library/layer, you can use CMake options `-DFOSSILIZE_CLI=OFF` and `-DFOSSILIZE_TESTS=OFF` to disable all those requirements for submodules (assuming you have custom include path for rapidjson).
 Standalone build:
 ```
 mkdir build